Cause and Effect Essay – Comprehensive Guide

 A chronological chain is the most challenging way of cause-and-effect organization.
 It brings up the cause that produces an effect that, in turn, nurtures another effect, and so on.
 The chain can comprise a list of unlimited but logical and connected causes and effects.

-Before writing a cause-and-effect essay, remember to come up with a good essay topic (if you are not given one), determine causes and effects, choose an essay structure, and develop a thesis statement.
+Before starting your causal essay, remember to come up with a good cause-effect essay topic (if you are not given one), determine causes and effects, choose an essay structure, and develop a central claim.
 Once you do that, writing the first draft will be much more manageable.

 1. Determine causes and effects within your topic